 7. Book free walking tours while in Athens:

-There are some free walking tours in every major city, so why not give them a try?
+There are self-guided audio tours in every major city, so why not try them?

 8. Avoid tourist traps:

 You are going to see that some restaurants have pictures on the menu or outside the door.
 The graphics look good, but most of the time, they are tourists traps, where the food is mediocre, and the prices are high.
 So please avoid them.

 Also, many souvenirs shops will sell you "made in china" Greek-style little statues and vases.
 Be aware of them ok?

 On the busiest streets, there are always tourist restaurants where food is much more expensive.